What Should I Do with My Stimulus Check?

 Emergency funds should ideally be robust enough to cover 3-6 months’ worth of living expenses.
 If you already have an emergency fund, it may have been depleted during the pandemic and need some replenishing.
-If you don’t yet have an emergency fund, or your fund isn’t large enough to cover several months without a steady income, you may want to use some of the stimulus money to build it up so you have a cushion to fall back on during lean times that are likely to come in the months ahead.
+If you don’t yet have an emergency fund, or your fund isn’t large enough to cover several months without a steady income, you may want to use some of the stimulus money to build it up so you have a cushion to fall back on during lean times.

 Pay down high-interest debts

 According to the Federal Reserve Bank, Americans owed a collective $930 billion in credit card debt during the fourth quarter of 2019.
 Using some of your stimulus check to pay off high-interest debt would be a great way to get a guaranteed return on the money, says Chris Chen, of Insight Financial Strategists in Newton, Massachusetts.

 This advice only applies to credit cards and other private, high-interest loans.
 The federal government put a temporary freeze on most student loan debts, so they should not be as high a priority right now.